 Accredited Certified EFT Master Trainer of Trainers

 I have a passion for using EFT for personal therapy and for teaching other therapists to use it excellently.
-My philosophy as a therapist is to try to get into the world of each client and devise a unique way of working for them.
+My philosophy as a therapist has been to try to get into the world of each client and devise a unique way of working for them.
 I think therapy should fit the client not the client the therapy.
 In doing this I can draw on my background in psychotherapy, clinical hypnosis, and EMDR.
 More recently my own work and my more advanced EFT trainings have incorporated Mindfulness, Neuroscience and Attachment theory. rnrnI have particular interests in working with serious trauma and in spreading the word about EFT as a self-help tool.

 Articles by Judy Byrne